Journal of Samuel Kiechel

 News and Communication

-Samuel Kiechel also noted that it was common for children of Antwerp’s citizens to speak three or four different languages, such as French, Italian or Spanish, in addition to their native Dutch.
-These children went to the ‘böers’ (stock exchange) where merchants gathered.
+Samuel Kiechel noted that it was common for the children of Antwerp’s citizens to speak three or four different languages, such as French, Italian or Spanish, in addition to their native Dutch.
+These children went to the city’s stock exchange, where merchants gathered daily.
 They would seek out large groups of merchants from various countries and listen to their conversations to learn about events elsewhere.

-This little anecdote is a good example of how news was transmitted in the sixteenth century.
-Word of mouth remained the primary way of passing on knowledge.
-While there were letters, embassies, messengers and, thanks to the printing press, leaflets, pamphlets and early newspapers, they were only accessible to those who could read and write.
-Most people still relied on oral communication to share news, with all the associated risks, not unlike the distortions in the game ‘Chinese whispers’.
+This little anecdote exemplifies how news was transmitted in the sixteenth century.
+Word of mouth remained the primary means of passing on knowledge.
+Although there were letters, embassies, messengers, and, thanks to the printing press, leaflets, pamphlets, and early newspapers, they were only accessible to those who could read and write.
+Most people still relied on oral communication to share news, with all the associated risks, not unlike the distortions in the game of ‘Chinese whispers’.

 Visiting an Occupied City

-The apparent lack of empathy might be due to the strict discipline imposed in the Spanish army to prevent sackings and massacres.
-This discipline meant that, in the roughly four months since the surrender, Antwerp had a chance to recover without interruption.
+The apparent lack of signs of the long siege might be due to the strict discipline imposed in the Spanish army to prevent sackings and massacres.
+This discipline meant that, in the roughly four months since its surrender, Antwerp had a chance to recover without interruption.
 Furthermore, the sixteenth century was a violent era, with the Reformation fuelling religious conflicts.
 Kiechel may have considered it wise to remain silent on specific issues.
 Perhaps he did not even notice anything amiss.
 The traveller had not seen the city before the siege and had nothing to compare it to.
-He had visited other places in both the Spanish Netherlands and the Dutch Republic, where he noticed dilapidated or damaged houses.
+He had visited other places in both the Spanish Netherlands and the Dutch Republic, where he noticed damaged or destroyed houses.
 Witnessing such scenes in a conflict zone might have been nothing unusual for him, as was the presence of soldiers in all larger settlements.

 Antwerp, 1636